Ray Data

 For non-HASH_FIXED append-only tables, the dataset is written as-is.

-Postpone-bucket primary-key tables (bucket = -2) are also written
+Postpone-bucket tables (bucket = -2) follow

 CROSS_PARTITION primary-key Ray writes are not supported and fail fast,